Catherine, Princess of Wales: Relationship with Prince William

-In 2001 Middleton met Prince William while they were students in residence at St Salvator's Hall.
+In 2001, Middleton met Prince William while they were students in residence at St Salvator's Hall.
 (Note: The author Katie Nicholl suggests that the couple met before going to St Andrews through mutual friends while Middleton was a student at Marlborough College.)
-She reportedly caught William's eye at a charity fashion show at the university in 2002.
+She reportedly caught William's attention at a charity fashion show at the university in 2002.
 The couple began dating in 2003.
 During their second year, Middleton shared a flat with William and two friends.
-From 2003 until 2005, they both resided at Balgove House on the Strathtyrum estate with two roommates.
-They began staying at a cottage on the Balmoral estate known as Tam-Na-Ghar, which was a gift from Queen Elizabeth The Queen Mother to William shortly before her death.
+From 2003 until 2005, they lived at Balgove House on the Strathtyrum estate with two roommates.
+They also began staying at Tam-Na-Ghar, a cottage on the Balmoral estate that had been given to William by Queen Elizabeth the Queen Mother shortly before her death.
 The property has remained a private retreat for the couple in subsequent years.
-In 2004 the couple briefly split but later rekindled their relationship.
+In 2004, the couple briefly separated before resuming their relationship.

-In November 2006, Middleton commenced part-time work for twelve months as an accessories buyer with the clothing chain Jigsaw.
+In November 2006, Middleton commenced part-time work for 12 months as an accessories buyer with the clothing chain Jigsaw.
 She also worked as a project manager in the family business, where she was responsible for the website and catalogue.

 Middleton attended William's Passing Out Parade at the Royal Military Academy Sandhurst in December 2006.
 In April 2007, they ended their relationship.
 It was subsequently reported that the couple had reconciled.
-In May 2008, Middleton attended the wedding of William's cousin Peter Phillips to Autumn Kelly in place of William, where she met Queen Elizabeth II for the first time.
+In May 2008, Middleton attended the wedding of William's cousin Peter Phillips to Autumn Kelly in William's place, meeting Queen Elizabeth II for the first time.

-Middleton also attended the Order of the Garter procession at Windsor Castle in June 2008, where William was made a Royal Knight of the Garter.
-In July 2008, she was a guest at the wedding of Lady Rose Windsor and George Gilman while William was away on military operations in the Caribbean, serving aboard HMS Iron Duke.
-In June 2010, the couple moved into a cottage on the Bodorgan Estate in Anglesey, Wales, where William resided during his RAF search and rescue training and subsequent career.
+Middleton attended the Order of the Garter procession at Windsor Castle in June 2008, where William was made a Royal Knight of the Garter.
+In July 2008, she was a guest at the wedding of Lady Rose Windsor and George Gilman while William was serving in the Caribbean aboard HMS Iron Duke.
+In June 2010, the couple moved into a cottage on the Bodorgan Estate in Anglesey, Wales, where William lived during his RAF search and rescue training and subsequent career.
 Before her marriage, Middleton lived with her sister Pippa in an apartment owned by their parents in Chelsea, London.

 Marriage and children

-Middleton and William became engaged in October 2010, at a remote alpine cabin on Mount Kenya during a ten-day trip to the Lewa Wildlife Conservancy.
+Middleton and William became engaged in October 2010 at a remote alpine cabin on Mount Kenya during a ten-day visit to the Lewa Wildlife Conservancy.
 Clarence House announced the engagement on 16 November that year.
 William gave her the engagement ring that had belonged to his mother, Diana, Princess of Wales.
-Middleton was confirmed into the Church of England on 10 March at St James's Palace by the Bishop of London, with her family and William in attendance, preceding her wedding.
+Middleton was confirmed into the Church of England on 10 March at St James's Palace by the Bishop of London, with her family and William in attendance, ahead of the wedding.